lyz-code/blue-book/docs/life_planning.md

 - Make your backlog and todo list match the month objectives
 - Define the philosophical topics to address
 - Define the topics to learn
-- Define the are of habits to incorporate?
+- Define the habits to incorporate
 - Define the checks you want to do at the end of the month.
 - Plan when is it going to be the next review.